- Digital currencies like Bitcoin are different from traditional forms of payment.

 When researching and evaluating a potential investment, investors must decide for themselves whether the investment fits with their time horizon, financial circumstances, tolerance and preference for volatility, and risk of loss.
 Anyone thinking of investing in Bitcoin or in Bitcoin-related investment opportunities should do their research, be prepared for significant price gyrations, and proceed with caution.

 Have regulators issued any statements on Bitcoin?

 Cryptocurrencies have been on regulators' radar for some time.
 A number of federal and state regulators have issued investor alerts and other statements about Bitcoin, token sales or initial coin offerings (ICOs), and other cryptocurrency-related investments.
-The Securities and Exchange Commission (SEC) also recently suspended trading in a number of securities due to questions regarding the accuracy of these companies’ claims of cryptocurrency‐related activities.
+The Securities and Exchange Commission (SEC) has suspended trading in a number of securities due to questions regarding the accuracy of these companies’ claims of cryptocurrency‐related activities.
 Right now, the laws and regulations are still developing and it is difficult to predict the eventual legal landscape for digital currencies.